NTIG-Uppsala/frisorsaxe/README.md

 2. **Translate the Values:**

    - Within the newly created object for the new language, change the values for each key so that they match the desired translations for that language.
-Replace the values with the translated text.

 3. **Update generateFile.py:**